Load Security

 - Keep irregular shaped items for the upper part of the load where it is not possible to place them centrally within the load.

 - Special precautions may have to be taken when dangerous substances are included in a load.
-These include segregation of substances which may interact together, protection from rain and careful handling and stowage to reduce the risk of damage to vulnerable containers.
+These include segregation of substances that may interact together, protection from rain and careful handling and storage to reduce the risk of damage to vulnerable containers.
 The packages should be loaded in such a manner as to enable the labels to be easily read.

-There are many types of load other than mentioned above, a list of other load types include:
+There are many types of load other than those mentioned above including:

 This type of container should only be carried on vehicles fitted with twist locks.
 Twist locks must be maintained in serviceable condition and a minimum of four used for each container carried.
 Provided that the twist locks are fully engaged and locked in position, the container will be adequately secured and no further restraint will be necessary.